rokitalab/tumor-evolution/analyses/tmb-vaf-longitudinal-plots/README.md

 ## Summary
 This pipeline investigates VAFs and TMB across matched samples.
 It produces pdf files containing the correlation of VAFs (with label genes of interest), as well as violin plots and stacked barplots for TMB of paired longitudinal samples: Diagnosis-Deceased, Progressive-Deceased, Recurrence-Deceased, Diagnosis-Progressive-Deceased, Diagnosis-Recurrence-Deceased, and Progressive-Recurrence-Deceased.

 `01-preprocess-data.Rmd` is a script written to process and generate the data to create corplots.
 (1) Calculate VAFs per each Kids_First_Biospecimen_ID, (2) Select paired longitudinal samples for the autopsy samples, and (3)  Add information of number of timepoints per each patient case.
-This script generates `maf_autopsy.tsv` file to beused in the next step and is stored in the `scratch` folder located in the root directory.
+This script generates `maf_autopsy.tsv` file to be used in the next step and is placed in `../../scratch`.

 ## Folder structure